Alexander Poskrebyshev: Relationship with Stalin

 He enjoyed a very close relationship with Stalin—according to Harford Montgomery Hyde, "if Stalin ever trusted anyone, it was Poskrebyshev".

 According to the evidence of Natalia Poskrebysheva (daughter) the relations between Stalin and her father were friendly outside of work.
 In work they were respectful and collaborative.

 The reported speculation of unknown eyewitnesses concerning routine humiliation of Poskrebyshev by Stalin must be considered as simple gossip.
 Because of this perceived submissiveness, Poskrebyshev became the butt of a series of jokes among Party officials.

 As part of his job as private secretary, Poskrebyshev took down Stalin's dictation and organized his diary.
 He was also the first port of call for anyone wishing to see the Soviet leader.
 When Stalin was at his dachas in the Caucasus, the only visitors would be those specifically allowed by Poskrebyshev and Nikolai Vlasik, Stalin's chief bodyguard.

-According to Poskrebyshev, Stalin ordered Lenin’s widow, Nadezhda Krupskaya’s poisoning during her birthday celebration, her ashes were buried in the Kremlin Wall Necropolis.
+According to Poskrebyshev, Stalin ordered Lenin's widow, Nadezhda Krupskaya’s poisoning during her birthday celebration, her ashes were buried in the Kremlin Wall Necropolis.

 Awards

-Poskrebyshev was awarded the Order of Lenin in March 1939 for "many years of exemplary service".
+Poskrebyshev was awarded the Order of Lenin in March 1939, for "many years of exemplary service".
 He also contributed to the Constitution of USSR of 1936 and the History of CPSU of 1938.
 He received the Order of Lenin a second and third time in 1944 and 1945 for services rendered during the War.
 The fourth Order of Lenin Poskrebyshev received, on 6 August 1951, was for his 60th birthday and in honor of his work for the Communist Party and Soviet Union.
 As a four-time recipient of one of the highest awards by the Soviet Union, Poskrebyshev's reputation as a confidant of Stalin was further reinforced.

 Poskrebyshev also was awarded the Medal "For the Victory over Germany in the Great Patriotic War 1941–1945" and the Medal "For Valiant Labour in the Great Patriotic War 1941-1945".

-The speculations by Rappaport as to whether Poskrebyshev was awarded the Order of Lenin due to his services in the Great Purge are not supported historically (see above "Great Purge").
+Speculations published by author Helen Rappaport that Poskrebyshev had been awarded the Order of Lenin due to his services during the Great Purge are not supported historically (see above "Great Purge").

 Downfall, retirement, and death

 Stalin removed Poskrebyshev from his position in the Special Section and from his role as personal secretary in 1952, under pressure from Lavrenty Beria.
-In 1953 he was removed from active political life and forcibly retired after coming into connection with the Doctor's Plot—he had been a medical student and had also administered Stalin with medicine.
+In 1953, he was removed from active political life and forcibly retired after coming into connection with the Doctor's Plot—he had been a medical student and had also administered Stalin with medicine.
 He was implicated as being part of a conspiracy with Viktor Abakumov.

 After the deaths of Stalin and Beria, Poskrebyshev was rehabilitated and given a post in the Presidium of the Central Committee, but this was not to last.
 Following the 20th Congress in 1956, at which he was denounced in passing by Khrushchev, Poskrebyshev retired permanently and lived out the remainder of his days in Moscow, dying there in 1965.
 He received an entry in the First and Second Great Soviet Encyclopedia, but was not included in the Third Edition.